RakhithJK/dbeaver-dbeaver-wiki/Creating-columns.md

 Whether it's renaming a column, changing its data type, adjusting its nullability, or updating its permissions, DBeaver provides you with the flexibility to adapt your columns to your changing requirements.

 Modifying columns is a crucial aspect of database management, allowing you to ensure that your columns continue to serve their intended purpose effectively.

 Here's how you can modify a column in DBeaver:

-Go to the **Database Navigator** menu, and choose the proper database and column to modify its settings.
-Right-click the column and select **View Column**.

-Here's how you can modify a column in DBeaver: